Streampunk/byzantime/README.md

 In summary, if you have an MXF file then its content is exposed via URLs like:

 * <http://server.com/my_file.mxf/cable.json> - data about the elementary streams, including flow IDs, source IDs, start timestamp and technical description.
-* <http://server.com/my_file.mxf/video_0/wire.json> - details about the first video track.
+* <http://server.com/my_file.mxf/video[0]/wire.json> - details about the first video track.
 Can be accessed by array index, track name or flow ID.
-* <http://server.com/my_file,mxf/video[0]/12345678:040000000.raw> - Access to the raw data stored inside the MXF file by PTP timestamp for the given timestamp, relative to the material package creation time.
+* <http://server.com/my_file,mxf/video[0]/123456789:040000000.raw> - Access to the raw data stored inside the MXF file by PTP timestamp for the given timestamp, relative to the material package creation time.
+* <http://server.com/my_file.mxf/video[0]/123456789:040000000-123456789:160000000.json> - Details about a range of frames between the timestamps, including their byte offsets.
+(Will include GOP-finding information.)
-* <https://server.com/my_file.mxf/audio[1]/0-419.raw> - Access to the first 420 grains-worth of audio on audio track 1.
+* <http://server.com/my_file.mxf/audio[1]/0-419.raw> - Access to the first 420 grains-worth of audio on audio track 1.

+Certain types of media can be played directly in [VLC](https://www.videolan.org/index.en-GB.html) using the `Open Network` option, downloaded or piped with [curl](https://curl.haxx.se/) into [ffmpeg](https://www.ffmpeg.org/) or, with appropriate parameters, imported into [Audacity](https://www.audacityteam.org/) as raw.

 ## Usage

+### Installation as a command

+Install byzantime globally as follows (use `sudo` if required):

+    npm install -g byzantime

+Run the server as follows:

+    byzantime -p 3000 /media/my_mxf_files

+By default, the server runs on port `3000` and can be configured with the `-p` option.

-### Installation
+### Installation via github

 This is a [Node.JS](https://nodejs.org) project prepared for a recent LTS version v8.9.3 of node.
 A number of the latest ES6 features are used (async/await, generators) and so an up-to-date version of node is required.